 Taste it, and season with more salt as needed.
 Massage well in between each seasoning.

-Serve with mashed rutabaga (recipe on this page), boiled potatoes, chive butter emulsion, and pickled beetroot.
+Serve with mashed rutabaga (recipe on this page), boiled potatoes, chive butter emulsion (or just melted chive butter), and pickled beetroot.

-If you want to try to pickle your own beetroot, you will need:
+The pickled beetroot really makes this dish sing, and it’s really easy to make too!
+If you want to try to pickle your , you will need:

 - one large, or 2-3 small beetroots, peeled and cut into wedges or 5mm slices